andre-hctulc/dyncache/README.md

 The cache engine to use.
 Defaults to a **memory engine**.

-`cacheTime`

-By default entries are **cached infinitely**.
-Disable the cache by settings the cache time to 0 or Infinity.
-A cache can set the cache time for its items.
-It can be overwritten for single items on set.

 `clearInterval`

 Defaults to **5 minutes**.
 The entries are checked for expiration in an interval.
 Disable the clear interval by setting this to 0 or Infinity.
 Then the entries will be checked and removed on retrieval.

+`maxSize`

+Max size in bytes.

+## Cache Options

+`ttl`

+Time to live in milliseconds.
+By default entries are **cached infinitely**.
+Disable the cache by settings the cache time to 0 or Infinity.